English

 P

-Dramatic Irony is when that audience knows something that the characters do not.
+• Dramatic Irony is when the reader knows something important that one or more of the characters don’t know.

 I'm available for 1:1 private online tuition!